Mudéjar: Mudéjar social status in Spain

+Though in principle the Mudéjar were directly subject to royal fiscal and judicial jurisdiction, Mudéjar were also found to be subject to the authority and paying taxes to lay lords, municipalities, dioceses as well as the monarchy.
+Especially in the crown of Aragon, where the king could not tax without the consent of the cortes, the Mudéjar aljamas formed an important and flexible component of the royal fisc.

+As was common at the time in both Christian and Muslim societies, Muslims were segregated from Christians.
+Both societies often held each other in contempt, demanded civic expression of their respective revelations and feared any assimilation from the infidel.
+Intimate relations between members of both faiths were forbidden by both Christian and Islamic law, but they did occur anyway.

+While Mudéjar were often the object of "exploitation", so was also the rest of the medieval common class.
+In certain ways they even enjoyed protections their Christian counterparts did not have, such as against torture and execution as well as a right to appeal at the royal court, though in some ways they were more vulnerable to violence and abuse.
+The surrender terms varied between the different regions, resulting in differences between the legal status of the Mudéjar.

 Castile

 The Muslim population in Castile originally immigrated from Toledo, Seville and other Andalusi territories.
 They were not original to the land in Castile.
 Muslim immigration into Castile was sponsored settlement by the Kingdom of Castile.
 It is hypothesized that the slow-growing Christian population demonstrated a need to bring more people into Castile.
 Primary documents written by Castilians in the 13th century indicate that Muslims were able to maintain some agency under Christian rule.
 The Mudéjars were able to maintain their religion, their laws, and had their own judges.
 The Mudéjars in Castile spoke the same Romance languages and dialects as their Christian neighbors.